venkys-io/Code-Blogs/Trees/Easy/BinarySearchTreeSearching/README.md

 public class Main {

-    // Method to insert an element into a BST static Node insertBST(Node root, int data) {
+    // Function to insert an element into a Binary Search Tree (BST) static Node insertBST(Node root, int data) {
         // If the root is null, create a new node with the given data if (root == null)